Zero Down Car Financing

 The Advantages to Zero Down Car Loans

-The two main ways the dealer accomplishes this is through trade equity and vehicle rebates.
+The two main ways the dealer accomplishes no down payment loans is through trade equity and vehicle rebates (new cars).
 Trade equity can only be used if the customer has a car to trade in.
 The price of the car can be put towards a down payment.
-If the car is not worth the entire down payment, the deal will give the amount and roll the remainder into the car loan.
+If the car is not worth the entire down payment, the dealer will show the amount and roll the remainder into the car loan.

 The Trap of a Zero Down Payment Car Loan

 Without making a down payment, the customer may take three years just to cut the loan in half.
-If they make a down payment up front, the amount owed in three years can be greatly reduced and, in many cases, the loan can be completely repaid in a little more than three years.
+If you make a down payment up front, the amount owed in three years can be greatly reduced and, in many cases, the loan can be completely repaid in a little more than three years.
 The higher the interest rate, the longer it will take to repay the loan.
 This is because the monthly payments are going towards the interest on the loan and not the principal.
 If the principal is not paid down, this can go on for years.

-This is also called being Under Water.
-Many times, with zero down car loans, the amount the buyer owes on their car loan after paying for two or three years is more than the car is actually worth.
+This is also called being Under Water or negative equity.
+Many times, with 0 down car loans, the amount the buyer owes on their car loan after paying for two or three years is more than the car is actually worth.
 If a down payment was given at the beginning, the buyer can often sell the vehicle for a price that will pay off the loan.
 In the case of zero down auto loans, this is often not the case.
 The car may be falling apart, but the owner can’t afford to give it up, and all the while they are still making payments on their ‘fantastic’ zero down payment car loan.
 If making a down payment of any kind is out of the question, a good lease agreement is far better than this kind of debt spiral.